GSA-TTS/FAC-transition-site/src/search-resources/results-guide.md

 ## <a name=AY>AY column

 AY stands for audit year.
-The FAC uses this term rather than “fiscal year” as different entities have different fiscal year start and end dates but the audit year is consistent across entities.
+The FAC uses this term rather than “fiscal year” as different entities have different fiscal year start and end dates, but the audit year is consistent across entities.

 ## <a name=cog-over>Cog or Over column